 Also read; How To Tackle The Unemployment Challenge In India?-Decreasing Bank Vacancies

 Shaktikanta Das – 12 Dec 2018 to date

 Shri Shaktikanta Das is retired IAS former Secretary, Department of Revenue and Department of Economic Affairs, Ministry of Finance, Government of India assumed charge as the 25th Governor of the Reserve Bank of India effective December 12, 2018.
-Immediately prior to his current assignment, he was acting as Member, 15th Finance Commission and G20 Sherpa of India.
+Immediately prior to his current assignment, he was acting as a Member, 15th Finance Commission, and G20 Sherpa of India.
 He has represented India in international fora like the IMF, G20, BRICS, SAARC, etc.

 1. Governor of the Reserve Bank of India who worked for the longest time (total of 7 years, 197 days) was Benegal Rama Rao.
 He was the head of RBI from July 1, 1949 to January 14, 1957.